Wuchang Uprising

-The Wuchang Uprising was an armed rebellion against the ruling Qing dynasty that took place in Wuchang (now Wuchang District of Wuhan) in the Chinese province of Hubei on 10 October 1911, beginning the Xinhai Revolution that successfully overthrew China's last imperial dynasty.
+The Wuchang Uprising was an armed rebellion against the ruling Qing dynasty that took place in Wuchang (now Wuchang District of Wuhan) in the Chinese province of Hubei on 10 October 1911, beginning the 1911 Revolution that successfully overthrew China's last imperial dynasty, the Qing dynasty.
 It was led by elements of the New Army, influenced by revolutionary ideas from Tongmenghui.
 The uprising and the eventual revolution led to the downfall of the Qing dynasty after almost three centuries of imperial rule, and the establishment of the Republic of China (ROC).
 Taiwan commemorates the anniversary of the uprising's outbreak on 10 October as the National Day of the Republic of China.

 The uprising originated from popular unrest about a railway crisis, and the planning process took advantage of the situation.
 On 10 October 1911, the New Army stationed in Wuchang launched an assault on the residence of the Viceroy of Huguang.
 The viceroy Ruicheng quickly fled from the residence, and the revolutionaries soon took control of the entire city.